 How to Negotiate Per Diem on Data Center Travel Jobs

 Per diem might be the most misunderstood — and most valuable — part of a data center construction paycheck.
-Done right, it can add $25,000 to $40,000 in tax-free income to your annual earnings.
-Done wrong, it can cost you money or get you in trouble with the IRS.
+When it is structured correctly and you qualify under the tax rules, it can materially change your travel-job take-home pay.
+When it is structured wrong, or when your tax-home situation does not qualify, it can cost you money or get you in trouble with the IRS.

-This guide covers everything: what per diem actually is, typical rates in the data center industry, how to negotiate for more, the tax rules you need to understand, and which markets offer the best travel packages right now.
+This guide covers everything: what per diem actually is, typical rates in the data center industry, how to negotiate for more, the tax rules you need to understand, and which travel markets are worth verifying before you move.

 What Per Diem Actually Is